Relintai/pandemonium_engine_docs/development/compiling/compiling_for_windows.rst

 .. seealso::

     This page describes how to compile Windows editor and export template binaries from source.
-    If you're looking to export your project to Windows instead, read :ref:`doc_exporting_for_windows`.
+    If you're looking to export your project to Windows instead, read `doc_exporting_for_windows`.

 Requirements
 ------------